 When the bats have been removed all access points must be sealed to prevent any bats from re-entering.
 A pest control company should be used to treat the harborage areas and eliminate the bat bugs.

 Bed bug control differs from bat bug control.
-It can be extensive and requires interrupting the reproductive cycle over a period of time as well as using various methods such as heat treatments.
+It can be extensive and requires interrupting the reproductive cycle over a period of time as well as using various methods such as heat treatment and insecticide treatments.

 Swallow bugs will bite humans when their primary food source, swallows, are no longer around due to their nests being removed or destroyed.

 Swallow Bug Vs Bed Bug – differences/similarities: The swallow bug looks similar to a bed bug in shape but is slightly smaller in size.
 But a key difference is that the swallow bug has long, fine hairs covering its body.